The Community Made It Happen

 This long-awaited book became a reality because of the generous financial support of nearly 300 individuals, businesses and organizations as well as through the enthusiastic participation of past and present community residents in the information-gathering process.

-A 2009 fundraising campaign, followed by a steady flow of donations right up to the day the book went to the printers, generated approximately $35,000, a sum far in excess of the book committee's original goal.
-As a direct result, the book is being produced in hard cover, with a dust jacket, on high-quality paper.
-The book features some 70 stories, about 160 black-and-white and color photos and nine maps, both historic and contempoary.
+A 2009 fundraising campaign, followed by a steady flow of donations right up to the day the book went to the printers, generated more than $35,000, a sum far in excess of the original goal.
+As a direct result, the book was produced in hardcover, with a dust jacket, on high-quality paper, and the price was set at a relatively low $25.

-The Esko Historical Society and the book committee are especially grateful to the Finlandia Foundation National, whose $1,500 grant kicked off the fundraising campaign, and to the fundraising committee, whose members were Jack Bergstedt and Pete Radosevich (the co-chairs) and Lyle Colberg, Davis Helberg, the late Arvid Konu, Frank Liupakka, Florence Maki, Lynda Korby Nordstrom, Phill Powers, Verna Puline and Don W. Pykkonen.
+The Esko Historical Society and the book committee are especially grateful to the Finlandia Foundation National, whose $1,500 grant kicked off the fundraising campaign, and to the fundraising committee, whose members were Jack Bergstedt and Pete Radosevich (the co-chairs) and Lyle Colberg, Davis Helberg, Frank Liupakka, Florence Maki, Lynda Korby Nordstrom, Phill Powers, Verna Puline, Don W. Pykkonen and the late Arvid Konu.

-All donor names and memorials will appear in the book.
-Unfortunately, however, some donations were received after the book was sent to the printer.
-We are attempting to contact those individuals to see if they would like a refund or prefer to apply the money toward book purchases.
+All donor names and memorials appear in the book.
+Unfortunately, however, some donations were received after the book was sent to the printer; those individuals were offered refunds, but they chose to apply the money toward book purchases.